 Davidson Family Fellowship

-Established in 1996 by a generous gift from the Davidson Family Charitable Foundation, the Davidson Family Fellowship at the Carter provides support for scholars holding a PhD (or equivalent), or for PhD candidates to work on research projects that advance scholarship on American art by connecting with objects in the museum’s collection.
+The Davidson Family Fellowship was established in 1996 by a generous gift from the Davidson Family Charitable Foundation.
+It provides support for scholars holding a PhD (or equivalent), or for PhD candidates to work on research projects that advance scholarship on American art by connecting with objects in the Carter's collection.

 Funding: $3,000 per month, from a minimum one-month to a maximum four-month period of full-time research at the museum.
 Housing and travel expenses are to be managed and funded by the fellow, although the museum is available for assistance in locating accommodations.